 An HMA mixing plant may be constructed as either a permanent, a skid-mounted, or a portable plant.
 Although most plants have the capability to use either gaseous fuels or fuel oil, between 70 and 90 percent of HMA is produced using natural gas as the preferred fuel to dry and heat the aggregate.
 Emissions of concern from HMA paving operations include criteria pollutants, HAPs, and GHGs.
 The primary source of emissions includes fugitive and ducted emissions from dryers, hot screens, and mixers associated with production of the HMA.
 Emissions result from both production and pre-production activities.
 Pre-production fugitive dust emissions include aggregate material handling, aggregate processing operations, and vehicular traffic.
 Emissions associated with vehicular traffic are considered mobile in nature and are addressed within the Air Emissions Guide to Air Force Mobile Sources.
-Emissions associated with on-site asphalt storage tanks may be estimated by referencing the "Storage Tanks" section of the Air Emissions from HMA plants is provided in Figure 7-1.
+Emissions associated with on-site asphalt storage tanks may be estimated by referencing the "Storage Tanks" section of the Air Emissions Guide for Air Force Stationary Sources.
+A graphical representation of emissions from HMA plants is provided in Figure 7-1.